developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the WWAN adapter should handle multiple SIM card(s) in Dual SIM Dual Standby (DSDS) Mode.

 - If the value **Off** is chosen, the WWAN adapter is configured to handle multiple SIM card(s) in Single SIM Mode, which means that only one SIM at a time is usable for all carrier services.
-To use a different SIM, the current SIM will need to be switched and ALL carrier services will switch to the new SIM.
+To use a different SIM, the current SIM must be switched and ALL carrier services switched to the new SIM.

 - If the value **On** is chosen, the WWAN adapter is configured to handle multiple SIM card(s) in Dual SIM Dual Standby Mode, under which two SIM cards, if present, can be used at the same time, but only one SIM can be chosen for each carrier service.
 For example, one SIM might be selected for voice calls and text messages while the other is for data.
 This can be beneficial if the carriers associated with those SIMs have different performance, pricing, coverage, etc. for various carrier services.